nbfalcon/ptemplate/README.md

   `ptemplate-include-overriding` is to `ptemplate-include`.
 - `ptemplate-with-file-sandbox`: execute BODY with a detached file map (use to modify an inherited template)

+ptemplate also includes facilities to configure snippet-chain buffers further:
+- `ptemplate-snippet-setup`: configure some snippet-chain targets using LISP forms, run before snippet insertion.
+- `ptemplate-set-snippet-kill-p`: in a snippet-chain buffer, can be used to mark it as not to be killed.
+- `ptemplate-nokill-snippets`: `ptemplate!`'s :nokill, but as a function.

 # Configuration